History of Fatigue Analysis

 (5) “Code Design and Evaluation for Cyclic Loading – Sections III and VIII” W.J.
 O’Donnell, Chapter 39 Companion Guide to the Boiler & Pressure Vessel Code- Criteria and Commentary on Select Aspects of the Boiler Pressure Vessel and Piping Codes, Second Edition, Vol. 1, Ed.
 K.R.
 Rao, 2006.
 ASME

 The fatigue design life evaluation procedures in Section III of the ASME Boiler and Pressure Vessel Code were originally developed in the U.S. Naval Nuclear Program.
 Those involved included Dr. Bill O’Donnell, President, (Bernie) Langer, W.E.
 (Bill) Cooper and James (Jim) Farr – who, in the late 1950’s and early 1960’s developed the initial formulation of this technology in the Tentative Structural Design Basis for Reactor Pressure Vessels and Directly Associated Components, which became known as “SDB-63.”

 Section III of the ASME Code “Vessels in Nuclear Service” was the first to include specific Code rules to prevent low cycle fatigue failure.
 Its first edition was published in 1963; Section VIII, Division 2, “Alternate Rules for Pressure Vessels” followed in 1968.

 Our company President, Bill, Sr. began his career at Westinghouse/ Bettis in the Naval Nuclear Program under Admiral Rickover.
-For forty years he has served as the Chairman of the ASME Subgroup on Fatigue Strength, and has published numerous papers on design, fatigue and fracture.
+For many years, he served as the Chairman of the ASME Subgroup on Fatigue Strength, and has published numerous papers on design, fatigue and fracture.

-O’Donnell Consulting performs engineering design and thermal, stress, vibration and fatigue analysis to ASME Code.
+O’Donnell Consulting performs engineering design and analysis – including fatigue analysis on numerous components.